accurateproject/accurate/docs/installation.rst

 - `MySQL`_
 Can be used as ``stor_db`` .
 Optimized for CDR archiving and offline Tariff Plan versioning.
-Once MySQL is installed, CGRateS database needs to be set-up out of provided scripts. (example for the paths set-up by debian package)
+Once MySQL is installed, AccuRate database needs to be set-up out of provided scripts. (example for the paths set-up by debian package)

 ::

    cd /usr/share/cgrates/storage/mysql/
-   ./setup_cgr_db.sh root CGRateS.org localhost
+   ./setup_cgr_db.sh root accuRate localhost

 - `PostgreSQL`_
 Can be used as ``stor_db`` .
 Optimized for CDR archiving and offline Tariff Plan versioning.
-Once PostgreSQL is installed, CGRateS database needs to be set-up out of provided scripts (example for the paths set-up by debian package)
+Once PostgreSQL is installed, AccuRate database needs to be set-up out of provided scripts (example for the paths set-up by debian package)

 ::